mathfirst/mathfirst.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am an independent researcher.
 My research interests include optimization theory, statistical machine learning and their applications in bioinformatics.
-Recently, I found CUDA programming interesting.

 My research experience has been really winding.
 In 2018, I went to the US for my PhD career.
 From 2019 to 2021, I was a PhD student of Indiana University, at Bloomington.
 At IU, it was my honor to follow [Roni Khardon](https://cgi.luddy.indiana.edu/~rkhardon/) for a short while and then [Yijie Wang](https://wyjhxq.github.io/) as my PhD advisor.
 Because of the trade war between the US and China, I had to go back to China and became an independent researcher.
 Prior to studying in the US, I had been working on my PhD for almost 3 years in China.